green-code-initiative/ecoCode-common/tools/rules_config/README.md

   - name of tag to add (`TAG_ECODESIGN` variable) : the name of the new tag to add to a list of rules
   - file path to `SONAR_RULES_REUSED.md` (`FILEPATH_SONAR_RULES_REUSED` variable) : filepath in the local folder.
 Contains all rules.
   - name of profile to add (`PROFILE_ECODESIGN` variable) : the name of the new profile to add for each language
-  - language keys list (string format separated with one comma) (`PROFILES_LANGUAGE_KEYS` variable) : specify here the list of all keys language that you want to add the new ecocode quality profile
+  - language keys list (string format separated with one comma) (`PROFILES_LANGUAGE_KEYS` variable) : specify here the list of all keys language that you want to add the new creedengo quality profile
   - profiles set as default (`IS_PROFILE_ECODESIGN_DEFAULT` variable) : 1 if we want to set created profiles as default profile for each language, 0 if we don't want

 ## Local develop Environment